 - Page titles should not be repeated immediately below the breadcrumbs as a heading

-- Avoid using text like "Click Here" or "More"
+- Avoid using text statements such as "Click Here" or "More" - instead, use meaningful hyperlinks.

 - Try to use sensible wording for links, such as "Visit the Accessibility website" or "Visit Student Accessibility Services for more information"